xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/03-Exercise-2-Deploying-a-Microsoft-Teams-app.md

 In this exercise, you:

-- Utilize Microsoft Teams Toolkit to creates scaffolding and reviewed the result.
+- Utilized Microsoft Teams Toolkit to creates scaffolding and reviewed the result.

-- Build and run Teams Tab app in Teams.
+- Built and run Teams Tab app in Teams.